Gary Rohan: AFL career

+Rohan played for the Swans in the 2014 AFL Grand Final and 2016 AFL Grand Final.

 In 2017, Rohan missed the first four matches due to ongoing injury concerns.
 In just his second game for the year, against the Carlton Blues, he had a nasty fall and concussion and was out for two weeks.
 But his career took a good turn from there.
 Against the Richmond Football Club, he sealed the game with a right foot snap.
 But his biggest moment was in Round 14 against Essendon.
 With 24 seconds left, the Swans were five points down, and Rohan found himself in a one-on-one in the goalsquare.
 When his teammate Dane Rampe picked up the ball and banana-kicked it down his throat, Rohan stuck out his left hand and took the mark.
 He put it through after the siren to complete a 19-point comeback with 4 1/2 minutes to play.
 Against the Gold Coast Suns in Round 16, he had his best individual game, with 5 goals and 16 touches.